SUNDAY, NOVEMBER 17, 2013

 The second Color Run to hit Baltimore happens Sunday, November 17!
 In case you missed the May event, view the colorful photos here.
 Cool Kids Campaign has been selected once again as the charity recipient for this event.
 At this time, volunteer slots are totally filled.
 THANK YOU BALTIMORE!

 What is The Color Run™?

-The Color Run™ 5k is a unique experience focused less on speed and more on crazy color fun with friends and family.
-Color runners come from all different ages, shapes, sizes, and speeds; but everyone toeing the start line has a blast.
-Whether you are a casual morning mall walker or an Olympic athlete, the 3 miles of The Color Run™ course will be the most memorable and colorful run of your life!
+The Color Run™ 5K is a unique experience focused less on speed and more on crazy COLOR fun with friends and family.
+Color runners come in all different ages, shapes, sizes and speeds; but everyone toeing the start line has a blast!
+Whether you’re a casual morning mall walker or an Olympic athlete, the 3 miles of The Color Run™ course will be the most memorable and colorful run of your life!

-Each kilometer of the event is associated with a designated color: yellow, orange, pink, or blue.
-As the runners/walkers reach the Kilometer COLOR Zones, they are blitzed by our volunteers, sponsors, and staff with COLOR (dyed cornstarch).
+Each kilometer of the event is associated with a designated color: yellow, orange, pink and blue.
+As the runners and walkers reach the kilometer COLOR zones, they are blitzed by volunteers, sponsors, and staff with COLOR (dyed cornstarch).
 All products are 100% natural and safe.
-You can eat the stuff if you’d like (we have tried it and don’t suggest it, it is surprisingly high in calories and leaves a chalky aftertaste).
-See the diagram below for the COLOR ZONE specifics.
+You can eat the stuff if you’d like, although we have tried it and don’t suggest it – surprisingly high in calories and leaves a chalky aftertaste!
 Of course, we save the best for last, ending the race with a color extravaganza of epic proportions.